-The Memory Buttons 1 and 2 on the driver's door panel can be programmed to recall the driver's seat, driver's outside mirror, adjustable brake and accelerator pedals, and radio station preset settings.
+The Memory Buttons 1 and 2 on the driver's door panel can be programmed to recall the driver's seat, outside mirrors, adjustable brake and accelerator pedals, and radio station preset settings.
 Your Remote Keyless Entry (RKE) transmitters can also be programmed to recall the same positions when the UNLOCK button is pressed.